Medical Policy: 02.01.27

 - The patient has shown no improvement from conservative measures.

-- The only FDA approved product for use in men is Contigen.
+- The only FDA approved product for the use in men is Contigen

 Up to five injection treatments may be considered medically necessary, beyond that, the patient would be considered a treatment failure and further treatment would be considered not medically necessary.